filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 Response: `"0"`

 ### StateVerifiedRegistryRootKey
-StateVerifiedClientStatus returns the address of the Verified Registry's root key
+StateVerifiedRegistryRootKey returns the address of the Verified Registry's root key

 Perms: read